sarahytchu/WiDS-Datathon/README.md

 The above three files can be accessed [here](https://www.kaggle.com/c/widsdatathon2020/data).

-* **WiDS ICU** - Python file with EDA and Machine Learning models for predicting the ICU survival rate
+* **ICU Survival Summary** - Python file with a summary of each section of the Project Workflow
+* **ICU Survival Full Analysis** - Python file with detailed project workflow

 ## Project Workflow